twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-10-wavering-and-not-wavering%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-11 rev. proofread by bhante; old: "Did you ever have a time for not wavering?" & "(You cannot see the truth or three characteristics with the flesh eyes and you’ll become a Nyanavirite and western philosopher.
+This was their views.
+The Burmese usage is  maggan-eye, it’s not maṁsa-cakkhu.
+None of the Western philosophers understood what anicca is." & "Sayadaw’s’ way of practice as Sukha vipassanā"
   2020-12-30 create rst; post on 12-30